How is Earning Your MSW Online Different?

 - Your financial aid options may differ if you attend an online program.
 Check and be sure that scholarships or loans you receive are available for the programs you are considering.

 - The Clinical Social Work Association has expressed concern over the rise in online social work education.
 Social work is a profession based in human relationships, and face-to-face interaction is a crucial component of the learning process for students.
 Online students are unable to complete field education requirements near campus, so many schools attempt to find placements for students in their local communities.
 There is some debate as to how appropriate these placements are for students, and therefore the CSWA believes that students enrolled in online programs are at a disadvantage compared to students enrolled in campus-based programs.
-More information can be found in the CSWA’s 2013 Report on Online MSW Programs (Will open in PDF).
+More information can be found in the CSWA’s 2019 Report on Online MSW Programs.